icelandic-lt/emospeech-scripts/README.md

 Since the alignment files denote leading and trailing silences, they may be used in place of the VAD system to trim the audio.

 ## Acknowledgements
-This project is part of the Language Technology Programme for Icelandic 2019-2024.
-The program was funded by the Icelandic Ministry of Education, Science and Culture.
+This project is part of the program Language Technology for Icelandic.
+The program was funded by the Icelandic Ministry of Culture and Business Affairs.